oskariorg/oskari-documentation-site/_content/blog/2025-03-07_Oskari_Developers_Day_2025.md

 Whether you're a seasoned pro or just starting your coding journey with Oskari, this day is for you!
 We welcome Oskari developers both new & old.

-The preliminary program of the Developers' Day includes
-- Workshops for setting up the Oskari geoportal or RPC
+**The preliminary program:**

+Morning (9:00-11:00)
 - Oskari 3.0 - what's new & how to update?
 (NLS FI & Sitowise)
+- Using OAuth2 + Entra ID to sign up to Oskari (Ubigu)
 - Sharing the latest Oskari-related work in your organizations, use cases, etc.

+Self-paid lunch

+Afternoon (12:00-16:00)
+- Guided workshops: How do I set up the Oskari geoportal or RPC?
 - Open discussion

 Feel free to ask any questions about developing Oskari, share your projects, or discuss others — for example, the latest thing you learned.
+Senior developers from Sitowise, Ubigu and Gispo are also joining the event.
 The event will be held in Finnish.

 This is a great opportunity to collaborate, learn, and share insights.
 We look forward to seeing you there! 👋